aslamovyura/interactive-graph-angular/README.md

     "DockerConnection": "Server=sql_server;Database=SalesDb;User Id=sa;Password=reallyStrongPwd123;"
   },

-  "InitialDbSeedEnable": false,
+  "InitialDbSeedEnable": true,
   "AllowedHosts": "*"
 }
 ```

-Database seeding with initial data is DISABLED by default.
-To enable database seeding, set `InitialDbSeedEnable` to `true` in `appsettings.json`.
+Database seeding with initial data is ENABLED by default.
+To disable database seeding, set `InitialDbSeedEnable` to `false` in `appsettings.json`.

 To run the application, type the following commands from the `./ServerSideApp` directory: